webprofusion/certify-docs/docs/script-hooks.md

 ---
 id: script-hooks
-title: Scripting Hooks
+title: Scripting
 ---

 # Scripting

 Certify is extensible via PowerShell scripts which can be configured to run before or after the Certificate Request (check `Show Advanced Options` and open the `Scripting` tab).
 The scripts are provided a parameter `$result` which contains the status and details of the managed certificate being requested.
 You can execute any commands including creating new processes, or using other command line tools.

-A common use for script hooks is to use your new certificate for services other than IIS websites, such as Microsoft Exchange, RDP Gateway, FTP servers and other services.
+A common use for scripting is to use your new certificate for services other than IIS websites, such as Microsoft Exchange, RDP Gateway, FTP servers and other services.

 **Note: Before v4, the app is 32-bit as is the PowerShell process.
 See the 64-bit wrapper example below to run 64-bit commands (a common issue if a command is not found).
 From v4 onwards the PowerShell process is 64-bit.**

-By default the background service runs as Local System, so your scripts will execute in that context, this can be important for issues regarding permissions, file system encryption etc.
+*By default the background service runs as Local System, so your scripts will execute in that context*, this can be important for issues regarding permissions, file system encryption etc.

 ## Scripting Basics